thesquashedman/Project3-CUDA-Path-Tracer/README.md

 * Tested on: Windows 11, Intel Core Ultra 5 225f, NVIDIA GeForce RTX 5060

 ### Introduction
 This is a CUDA based ray tracer.
 It supports loading of GLTF meshes and their diffuse textures using tinygltf.
 It supports two types of materials, a diffuse material and a perfectly specular material.
 It is optimized with stream compaction to eliminate finished rays, and a BVH spatial structure to speed up triangle ray intersections.
-It gives the option to optimize by performing a material sort, but due to only supporting two materials of similiar cost, very little performance gain is achieved.
+Additionally, material sorting can be turned on, which improves performance with larger amounts of emmisive objects.

 ## GLTF Mesh loading with textures